fwouts/viteshot/README.md

 ## Usage

-All you need is to export one or several UI components from files with the `.screenshot.jsx/tsx/vue/svelte` extension.
+All you need is to export UI components from files with the `.screenshot.jsx/tsx/vue/svelte` extension.

 Examples:
 - [Preact](https://github.com/zenclabs/viteshot/blob/main/examples/preact/src/App.screenshot.tsx)